 Free Video Call Services

-Duo is a Google product that allows video calls via phone, tablet and computer.
+Duo is a Google service that allows video calls via phone, tablet and computer.
 The free product also works on Google Nest and on your PC.

 Privacy & Security: Google says Duo uses end-to-end encryption.
 On the Duo website, it says, “Google can’t see, hear, or save your call’s audio and video.”

-Facebook allows you to do a video call with friends and family via their Messenger app.
-To get started, select the person you want to contact and tap the camera icon.
+Facebook lets you video call via its Messenger app.
+To get started, all you have to do is select the person you want to contact in Facebook and tap the camera icon.

-Clark.com Newsletter Editor Chelsea Glass says when it comes to friends and family, Facebook Messenger video chat does the job.
+Clark.com Elements Producer Chelsea Glass says when it comes to contacting her friends and family, Facebook Messenger does the job.

 “It’s really easy to use.
 My mother-in-law isn’t all that technology fluent and has no trouble using this.
 Once you start a video call in the app, you just click the ‘add people’ icon and you can loop in other Facebook friends.
 We use it to get the family together!”

-Limits: Up to 50 people on one call
+Limits: Up to 50 people can be on one call.

 FaceTime (only for iPhone users)

-Privacy & Security: Apple says FaceTime uses end-to-end encryption, “so there’s no way for Apple to decrypt the content of your conversations when they are in transit between devices.”
+Privacy & Security: Apple says FaceTime uses end-to-end encryption.
+The company says “there’s no way for Apple to decrypt the content of your conversations when they are in transit between devices.”

-Limits: Up to 32 people on one call
+Limits: 32 is the maximum number of people allowed on one call.

-Google Hangouts lets you start free video or voice calls to carry on conversation with a group or just one person.
+Google Meet lets you conduct free video or voice chats with a group or just one person.

 Skype has come a long way since it was founded in 2003.
-The video calling service was acquired by Microsoft in 2011 and is now integrated into Microsoft Teams.
+Microsoft acquired Skype in 2011, and it’s now integrated into Microsoft Teams.
 Skype-to-Skype calls are free, so you’ll want to make sure the people you are communicating with also have the app.

-Privacy & Security: Skype says by default everyone can see your account name, location and profile picture, but you can change these settings.
+Privacy & Security: Skype says its default settings allow everyone to see your account name, location and profile picture, but you can change these settings.

-WhatsApp is a Facebook-owned mobile app that is extremely popular because it lets you contact people around the world without a fee.
-In addition to free text messaging, the service allows group voice calls and video calls.
+WhatsApp is a Facebook-owned mobile app that is extremely popular because it lets you contact people around the world for free.
+In addition to free text messaging, the service allows group voice and video calls.

 Privacy & Security: WhatsApp says its messages and calls are secured with end-to-end encryption, which means the app or third-parties can’t read or listen to them.

-Limits: Up to four people on one call
+Limits: Up to eight people are allowed on one call.

 But Zoom has had its issues with security.
 The company made headlines when the FBI warned users, especially schools, that Zoom meetings could be “Zoombombed” or hijacked.
 Privacy concerns also arose.

 Privacy & Security: Since the missteps in early March, Zoom instituted better security including removing attendee tracking features.
-Here’s all they’ve done to improve privacy and security.
+Here’s what else Zoom says it’s done to improve privacy and security.

-Limits: Up to 100 participants on one call
+Limits: Up to 100 participants can be on one call.